RichardWhiteIO/SRDFA_Reporter/README.md

 This Python3 script was created to answer the question: "How much data was sent over SRDF/A yesterday on a per VMAX, per SG basis?".

-This has been tested successfully on a Mac with Python3.4 and Unisphere v8.0.2.6
+This has been tested successfully on a Mac, Windows, Python2.7, Python3.4 and Unisphere for VMAX v8.0.2.6

 **Special Thanks** to [Sean Cummins](https://github.com/seancummins) and [Matt Cowger](https://github.com/mcowger)!